 Candidates must have a score of 20 or better to pass the project.
 Students with less than 20 have to redo the project during Student Teaching II.
 Details of the scoring rubric are included in an attachment.
 In the spring of 2012 a review was done of the Teacher Work Sample and revisions were made to the process.
 The purpose was to align this project with Understanding By Design which is used in the literacy classes as part of the Capstone Project.
 Four documents are attached that outline the new process to be used in Fall 2012.
-The teacher work sample was not disaggregated by endorsement.
-That will be done beginning Fall 2012.

-Key Program Assessment 6 - Field Experience and Student Teaching Evaluation (Pedagogical Knowledge, Skills, and Dispositions, and P-12 Learning)
+Key Program Assessment 6 - Field Experience and Student Teaching Evaluation (Pedagogical Knowledge, Skills, and Dispositions, P-12 Learning)